sdsc/scipy-roll/README.md

 ## Overview

-This roll bundles a collection of Python scientific computing modules: cython,ipython, matplotlib, nose, numpy, pyfits, pytz, scientificpython and scipy.
+This roll bundles a collection of Python scientific computing modules: cython,ipython, matplotlib, nose, pyfits, pytz, scientificpython and scipy.

 For more information about the various packages included in the scipy roll please visit their official web pages: